mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - The remember gate
 - The use gate or output gate

-Those gates emerge from the LSTM cell the flow diagram; if the vector flow is disected, we see that the learn-forget-remember-use effects appear.
+Those gates emerge from the LSTM cell the flow diagram; if the vector flow is dissected, we see that the learn-forget-remember-use effects appear.
 Most of the intuitive ideas have been introduced in Sections 4.2 and 4.3; here each gate effect is analyzed.

 #### The Learn Gate

-The Short-Term Memry STM and the Event are combined (technically, concatenated).
+The Short-Term Memory STM and the Event are combined (technically, concatenated).
 Then, some parts of the combined vector are ignored by applying a sigmoided vector.
 That's how we learn.

 ![LSTM Learn Gate](./pics/lstm_learn_gate.png)